FingerLiu/flood_bbs/README.md

 4. python3 captcha.py

 # How
-It just use tesseract to hack captcha and then use awesome request_html to parse html.
+It just use tesseract to hack captcha and then use awesome requests_html to parse html.

 # Warning
 Only use this script when you clearly know what you are doing.
 It may cause your account banned by bbs admin.